Gabor Szilasi: Selected public collections

 His work is included in the collections of the Musée national des beaux-arts du Québec, the Musée d'art contemporain de Montréal, the National Gallery of Canada and many other collections.
-He is represented by the Stephen Bulger Gallery in Toronto.
+He was represented by the Stephen Bulger Gallery in Toronto.

 Fonds

 In 2021, Library and Archives Canada (LAC) acquired Gabor Szilasi's photographic archives containing more than 80,000 negatives and 42 photographic prints, including negatives of early photographs taken in Hungary during the uprising against the Soviet invasion, as well as photographic prints captured in rural Quebec and Montreal.
-It became part of the Gabor Szilasi fonds: a collection of the artist’s works that LAC has been compiling since the 1970s.
+It became part of the Gabor Szilasi fonds: a collection of the artist's works that LAC has been compiling since the 1970s.

-Personal life

-Szilasi is married to the photographer Doreen Lindsay.